sabeechen/hassio-google-drive-backup/README.md

      Other less common config options are explained [below](#configuration-options).
      > Be aware that once you start the Add-on, it will start cleaning up old snapshots immediately.
 If you have 5 snapshots and you start the add-on with **max_snapshots_in_hassio**=4 then the oldest one will get deleted.
 5. Click "Start", give it a few seconds to spin up, and then click the "Open Web UI" button that appears.
+While you're there turn on auto-update, this is still a project under development.
 For the majority of users this should take you to [https://hassio.local:1627/](https://hassio.local:1627/).
-While you're there turn on auto-update, this is still a project under development.
+6. Log in to the webpage with your Hoem assistant username and password.
 6. Follow the instruction on-screen to link the Add-on with your Google Drive account.
 Two method of doing this are provided, since authenticating with Google's servers can be tempermental while this Add-on is still under development.
 7. You should be taken redirected automatically to the backup status page.
 Here you can make a new snapshot, see the progress of uploading to Google Drive, etc.

 ## Configuration Options
-All the stuff in the json.
+I addition to the options described in the instructions above:
+*   **verbose** (default: false): If true, enable additional debug logging.
+Useful if you start seeing errors and need to file a bug with me.
+*   **certfile** (default: /ssl/certfile.pem): The path to your ssl keyfile
+*   **keyfile** (default: /ssl/keyfile.pem): the path to your ssl certfile
+*   **require_login** (default: true): When true, requires your home assistant username and password to access the backpup status page.
+Turning this off isn't recommended.
+*   **snapshot_stale_minutes** (default: 180):  How long to wait after a snapshot should have been created to consider snapshots stale and in need of attention.
+Setting this too low can cause you to be notified of transient errors, ie the internet being down briefly.
+*  **hours_before_snapshot** (default: 1):  How logn the add-on shoudl wait after startup before scheduling a new snapshot, if one is scheduled.
+Prevents the add-on from scheduling a snapshot if one was created recently and the add-on was restarted.

 ## FAQ
 ### How will I know this will be there when I need it?